bboc/s3-canvas/docs/s3-delegation-canvas.md

 ## Overview

-The S3 Delegation Canvas is a tool for negotiating and clarifying the delegation of a domain to a team or role.
-Sections are numbered to indicate the suggested order of moving through the canvas.
+The S3 Delegation Canvas is a tool for negotiating and clarifying the delegation of a domain to a group of people (e.g. a team or a department) or to an individual (who can take on one or several roles).

+Sections of the canvas are numbered to indicate the suggested order of moving through the canvas.

 ![The Delegation Canvas](/img/s3-delegation-canvas-sm.png)

 Each canvas is available in many different formats, so that you can print it for use in a workshop, create an online version (e.g. in Google Drive or in cnvrg), or create an offline version.
 See the [format guide](/format-guide.md) for more information.

+### Definitions

+The delegation canvas (and this guide) uses a few terms in a rather specific way you might not be familar with, so here's a brief explanation:

+A **domain** is simply a distinct area of influence, activity and decision making within an organization.

+**Delegation** is the grant of authority by one party (the **delegator**) to another (the **delegatee**) to account for a domain (i.e. to do certain things and/or to make certain decisions).

+Responsibility for domains is delegated to groups or individuals, who then may do whatever they think will help them achieve their purpose, unless it is outside the domain of the organization, explicitly forbidden, they violate somebody else’s (explicit) domain, or impede other people’s contribution to the organization in some other way.

+The delegator selects the delegatees and retains overall accountability for the domain.

+You can find more information about domains an delegation in the [introduction to the S3 Practical Guide](http://patterns.sociocracy30.org/domain.html) and in the pattern [Clarify and Delveop Domains](http://patterns.sociocracy30.org/clarify-and-develop-domains.html)

 ## Delegation Canvas Guide

-### 1. Primary Driver / Mission
+### 1. Primary Driver / Purpose

-Justify the domain:
+_What  purpose does the team (or role) serve in the organization?_

-* Why does the team or role exist?
+- Why does the team or role exist?
-* What is the need it responds to?
+- What is the organizational need it responds to?

 ### 2. Key Responsibilities

-Clarify domain:
+_What are the delegatee's main responsibilities, i.e. objectives, or essential work and decision making being delegated?_
+_

-* list the top three responsibilities (common goals or objectives)
+- list at least the top three responsibilities
-* describe them in a way that that enables measuring success
+- describe them in a way that that enables measuring success

-### 3. Key Challenges
+### 3. Dependencies

+_What are the essential dependencies between this domain and other parts of the organization?__

+Describe

+- **customers** (those who consume the team's output)
+- **providers** of products or services essential to the work of the delegatee(s) (include reasonable expectations about the delivery)
+-  shared resources (if any).

+### 4. External Constraints

-Identify at least least three important challenges to the **success** of the team/role.
-Challenges are related to the outside world, to the organization, or sometimes also to specific delegatee(s).
+_What are important external constraints to the **autonomy** and **influence** of the delegatee(s)?_

+Constraints may be related to customer requirements, to the outside world, to essential stakeholders in the organization, to other responsibilities the delegatee(s) may have, or to the preference of the delegator.

+Some examples:

+- decisions requiring authorization;
+- legal, time, or budget constraints
+- audits and/or expected reporting
+- organizational strategy or values.

+### 5. Key Challenges

+_What are the three most important known (or anticipated) challenges the delegatee(s) might face?_

+Consider the outside world, the organization itself, the delegator and the specific delegatee(s).
 Look for

-* risk
+-   risks and vulnerabilities
+-   variables (e.g. weather)
-* uncertainty and complexity
+-   uncertainty and complexity
-* lack of skills or resources.
+-   lack of skills or resources.

-### 4. Key Constraints

-Describe important constraints to the **autonomy** and **influence** of the delegatee.
-Key constraints are either fixed, or a matter of decision, and may be related to the outside world,  the organization, or specifically to the delegator's level of trust.
-Some examples:

-* shared resources
-* required consultations or outside influence
-* time constraints
-* legal constraints
-* budget constraints
-* audits
-* expected reports

-### 5. Key Deliverables
+### 6. Key Deliverables

-What does the team/role provide to meet the key responsibilities and key challenges?
+_What does the team/role provide to achieve its purpose and meet the key responsibilities and key challenges?_

-What do other parties expect from the team/role?

-Describe at least the top three deliverables (products, services, experiences or transformations).
+When describing deliverables (products, services, experiences or transformations), take into account what other parties would expect from the team / role.

-### 6. Delegator Responsibilities

-What is the delegator's contribution to the success of the delegatee(s)?

-Responsibilities  should be specific and measurable, so they can be reviewed and developed.

-### 7. Key Metrics
+### 7. Competencies, qualities and skills

-How can you measure successful delegation?

-Prefer simple, continuous and actionable metrics, and relate them to driver, responsibilities, challenges and deliverables.
+_What competencies, qualities and skills are required – or at least preferable – to successfully achieve the purpose of this domain?_

+Consider what you listed as Key Responsibilities, Key Deliverables and Key Challenges.

 ### 8. Key Resources

-Essential resources, assets or privileges the delegatee(s) can make use of in accounting for their domain.
+_What are essential resources the delegatee(s) can make use of?_

+Examples: time allocation, budget, privileges, facilities, hardware, software, etc.

+### 9. Delegator Responsibilities

+_What is the delegator's contribution to the success of the delegatee(s)?_

+Responsibilities should be specific and measurable, so they can be reviewed and developed over time.

+### 10. Key Metrics

+_What are the critical indicators of progress, project health or performance?_

+Prefer simple, continuous and actionable metrics related to the domain's purpose, key responsibilities, challenges, deliverables, and delegator responsibilities, and define specific targets, acceptable range or tolerance.

-### 9. Evaluation
+### 11. Monitoring and Evaluation

-When and how will this delegation be developed?

-Agree on:
+_How will you monitor the key metrics, and when (and how) will you evaluate  success of the team/role?_

+**Monitoring**: When will you check  the key metrics, and who will do it?

-* schedule for review of the delegation
-* evaluation criteria in addition the key metrics
-* any other relevant aspects of the evaluation.
+**Evaluation:**  Agree on a schedule for evaluation of success of the team/role, any evaluation criteria in addition to the key metrics, and any other relevant aspects of the evaluation.

-### 10. Dependencies

-What are the essential dependencies between this domain and other parts of the organization?

-Describe:

-* **customers** (those who consume the team's output)
-* **providers** of products or services essential to the work of the delegatee(s).
-Include reasonable expectations about the delivery.
-* any other **essential stakeholders**

 ## The Delegation Game

-The Delegation Game is a simple and fun activity to define and delegate a new domain, or to develop shared understanding and reveal misconceptions about an existing domain.
-Gather those delegating the domain (e.g. a manager) and those the domain is delegated to (e.g. somebody in a role or position, or the members of a team).
-Allow for 15 minutes for each participant to fill in their canvas individually, and then go through each section together, comparing notes and agreeing on the details of the domain.
+The Delegation Game is a simple and fun activity for defining and delegating a new domain, or for developing shared understanding and revealing misconceptions about an existing domain.
+To play, gather those delegating the domain (e.g. a manager) and those the domain is delegated to (e.g. somebody in a role or position, or the members of a team).
+Set a timer for 15 minutes and have each participant fill in their own copy of the canvas, then go through the canvas section by section, compare notes and agree on the details of the domain.

 ## Examples